SysKitTeam/docs-point/integrations/examples/jira-example.md

 * Use the smart values helper to detect the names of the fields for the “Site Name”, “Owners”, and “Members” fields you created.
 The names of these fields usually look like something like customfield_10054.
   *  **Replace the values** in the text above.

-* isPrivate is set to be true i.e. the created workspace will be private.
+* isPrivate is set to be true, i.e., the created workspace will be private.
 You can change this or even tie this to a field and allow users to change it.

 * Headers
   * Key: Content-Type, Value: application/json-patch+json